2021-22 Budget Focus

 Includes technology support services, network applications, hardware & software support.

-Includes guidance services, school nurses,the school doctor, psychologists, attendance and building safety services.
-Salary increase includes addition of an elementary school psychologist.
+Includes counseling services, school nurses, the school doctor, psychologists, attendance and building safety services.

 CO-CURRICULAR & INTERSCHOLASTIC ATHLETICS

 Includes co-curricular activity stipends, athletic director, coaches, team equipment, supplies, supervision at athletic events and athletic training services.